 - 1. The faculty board is responsible for the correct registration of the students' study results.
-After the assessment of an educational component has been registered, every student has the right to inspect the result for that component and also has a list of the results achieved at his or her disposal in VUweb. - 2.
+After the assessment of a unit of education has been registered, every student has the right to inspect the result for that component and also has a list of the results achieved at his or her disposal in VU.nl Dashboard. - 2.
 Enrolled students are eligible for academic student counselling.
-Academic student counselling is in any case provided by - a. the Student General Counselling Service; - b. student psychologists; - c. faculty academic advisors.
+Academic student counselling is in any case provided by - a. the Student General Counselling Service; - b.
+Student psychologists; - c.
+Faculty academic advisors.